synesthesiam/voice2json/docs/about.md

 * Intent handling is baked into each individual module, making it difficult to interact with other IoT systems (e.g., [Node-RED](https://nodered.org))
 * Users unfamiliar with Python cannot extend the system

-Rhasspy v1 shared many of the same sub-systems with Jasper, such as pocketsphinx for wake word detection, [phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) for guessing unknown word prounciations, and [MaryTTS](http://mary.dfki.de) for text to speech.
+Rhasspy v1 shared many of the same sub-systems with Jasper, such as pocketsphinx for wake word detection, [phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) for guessing unknown word pronunciations, and [MaryTTS](http://mary.dfki.de) for text to speech.

 ### Rhasspy v1.5